janzheng/instill-v3/src/lib/layouts/Footer.md

     <div class="text-center">

-      All parts of this site is licensed CC BY 4.0 unless otherwise noted.
+      All parts of this site is CC BY-4.0 and MIT licensed unless otherwise noted.

       <!-- <div>
         <a href="/privacy">Privacy</a><span class="pr-4"></span><a href="/terms">Terms of Service</a>